nikgregory/shiny-octo-eureka/at_core/layouts/panels/_README.txt

   Most of the layouts are "stacked" meaning they have top and bottom regions - all top and bottom regions are collapsible.

+  # Developer Info

+  Please see the five_5x20 plugin inc file for exstensive docs on the plugin structure and various other details you will need to make your own plugin.